-Leaves are alternate on the lower stem but in the inflorescence they are opposite and just below the inflorescence is a distinctive whorl.
+Leaves are alternate on the lower stem and just below the inflorescence is a distinctive whorl.
 They are oblong, up to 5/8 inches wide and 6x longer than wide, sessile or with very short stalks.
 There is a prominent mid-vein, the top side is a medium green, the underside paler in color due to very fine surface hair.
 In autumn the leaves and stem can pick up a very colorful pinkish-red to scarlet color.

 Flowers: The small 1/3 inch wide flowers are of a structure unique to the Euphorbia genus.
 The flower parts are grouped together in a structure called a cyathium.
-Inside at its base are 4 to 5 nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like white petals but are not.
+Inside at its base are 4 to 5 nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like white petals but are instead white bracts.
 The underside of all this looks like a cup.
 From this base around the nectar glands appear the male flowers which have one stamen each with a yellow anther.
 Arising from the center of the cyathium is the stalk of the female flower, which has a green 3-lobed ovary with 3 divided styles emerging.
 The nectar glands turn reddish as the flower matures.